WECK: Sale to Radio One Buffalo

 Buddy Shula, an account executive, and air-personality with Entercom, filed with the FCC and announced his intent to purchase WECK and translator 102.9 FM on March 10, 2017.
 The sale closed May 3, 2017, at a purchase price of $550,000.
 Among the station's first moves was to hire Dan Neaverth, the longtime market fixture and former morning host at WKBW and WHTT-FM, for a Friday afternoon on-air position.
 Neaverth remained with the station until 2020.
 John Zach, previously WBEN's morning co-host from 1998 to 2016, joined WECK as news director and morning news anchor in July 2017; along with Zach's hiring, the station's national news updates switched from Fox News to CBS News.
 Zach left the station in February 2018.
-Steve Cichon filled the position for several months until he departed to focus on his teaching position and was succeeded by Tony Magoo.
+Steve Cichon filled the position for several months until he departed to focus on his teaching position and was succeeded by Tony Magoo, whose position was eliminated before the end of the year.

 Other additions included former WYRK and WHTT-FM morning host Gail Ann Huber as morning co-host, longtime WKBW-TV voice-over artist and air personality, Jon Summers for late mornings, and former WJYE morning host and Program Director Joe Chille for afternoon drive time.

 In the summer 2018 ratings, WECK climbed to a top ten in Buffalo ratings.

 In late April 2018, the FCC granted the station another translator, W263DC (100.5 FM), as a second Metro signal for WECK.
 The 100.5 translator is licensed to Tonawanda, to enhance coverage in northern suburbs of Buffalo.

-Roger Christian, who had spent 43 years at the station now known as WTSS from 1976 to 2019), was hired shortly after his departure from WTSS; Christian was hired as a weekend and fill-in personality.
-Christian was named morning host in October 2019, later moving to middays after Summers and Moore departed the station.
+Roger Christian, who had spent 43 years at the station on FM 102.5 from 1976 to 2019), was hired shortly after his departure from that station; Christian was hired as a weekend and fill-in personality.
+Christian was named morning host in October 2019, later moving to middays after Summers, Moore and Neaverth were removed in coronavirus-related cost reduction measures that eventually were made permanent.

 In early March 2020, the FCC granted the purchase of translator W262CM from Cumulus Media for $50,000.
 The sale closed March 11, 2020.
 The FCC also granted this translator to be moved from Buffalo to suburban Lancaster at 250 watts.
 The translator changed frequencies from 100.3 to 100.1 MHz and adopted the call-sign W261EB.

+Donahue announced his retirement from broadcasting in September 2023.
+Also in late 2023, WECK launched "Big WECK 2," a companion Internet radio service, initially carrying a Halloween music format, then a Christmas music format (with an interruption to cover Beatles A to Z on Black Friday), the companion station shifted to a progressive format of lesser-known oldies programmed by John Piccillo after the holidays.
+Piccillo had joined WECK in April, following 28 years at WGRF.
+Big WECK 2 disappeared around April 1, 2024, with Piccillo leaving WECK in July.
+Piccillo returned to WECK in July 2025.